Study Abroad - Frequently Asked Questions

 The cost of a summer, semester or year abroad varies based on program fees, location and each student's individual financial aid package.
 Salve Regina uses a home school tuition policy.
 This means that students are required to pay regular Salve Regina tuition directly to the University as well as a $650 study abroad fee, but pay all other fees such as housing, meals, etc., directly to the program.
 These other fees vary by program, location and length of study.
 Please use our budget sheet to estimate your total expenses for the abroad semester.

 Students may be able to apply the majority of their financial aid related to the cost of tuition to the study abroad program.
 Because students are not being charged for room and board through Salve Regina, financial aid related to room and board costs may be reduced.
-Students should meet with a financial aid adviser during the application process to review their package.
+Students should meet with a financial aid advisor during the application process to review their package.

-The Office of International Programs offers scholarships each semester to help offset travel expenses.
+The Center for Global Education and Fellowships offers scholarships each semester to help offset travel expenses.
 In addition to these scholarships, many others are available online.
 Certain program providers, such as International Studies Abroad and Academic Programs International, offer their own scholarships as well.
 Students are encouraged to get creative and ask their family and friends for airline miles, fundraise in their community and ask their parish for donations.
 Scholarships are one way to fund the study abroad experience; however they are minor and are to be looked at as a supplement to payment.
 Visit the study abroad scholarships webpage for more information.

 Do you have evaluations or comments from students who have participated?
 Is there a way I can talk to students who have returned?